minimuutti/minimuutti.github.io/en/activation-toys/_posts/2015-07-12-busy-buddy-twistn-treat.md

   thumb:
 ---

-In Busy Buddy Twist'n Treat (size M) I put kibbles.
+In Busy Buddy Twist'n Treat (size L) I put kibbles.

 You can adjust the difficulty of this toy.
 When this toy is adjusted to its hardest, Miki still gets the kibbles out in less than two minutes.